 2. Whom can I sue?

-There are several possible defendants in bike crash cases, depending on the circumstances of the collision.
-Some potential defendants include:
+There are several possible defendants in bike crash cases, such as:

-- the bike helmet manufacturer (if the helmet failed to protect the biker)
+- the bike helmet manufacturer, if the helmet failed to protect you

 3. What do I sue for?